Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: The Trace, the Determinant, and Bai-Pollicott Algorithm

-\begin{rmk} An area for further exploration is to generalise the results in this section to Markovian shifts over countable (or uncountable) symbols.
+\begin{rmk} An area for further exploration is to generalize the results in this section to Markovian shifts over countable (or uncountable) symbols.
 Moreover, in the definition \eqref{eq:to.L.Ak}, we construct $\cL$ to be a $k\times k$ matrix of simple transfer operators.
-In fact, matrices of operators are intensively studied in operator K-theory.
-And $\cL_t$ and $\M$ are in fact homotopic.
+In fact, matrices of operators are intensively studied in operator K-theory (see e.g. \cite{wegge1993k}, \cite{murphy2014c})., and $\cL_t$ and $\M$ are in fact homotopic.
 We expect that there are deeper connections to be drawn between these two areas. \end{rmk}